 It takes time to turn a profit

 When dreaming about your future coffee shop, it’s easy to imagine lines out the door and instant profitability.
 But unless you’re one of the lucky ones, it’s unlikely that you’ll be profitable for at least two years.
+And if you’re struggling with finding a credit card payment merchant, it might be a good idea to consider high risk merchant accounts specialists.
+I hear they provide a fantastic service.

 The truth is that it takes time to build a loyal customer base – no matter who you are or what your business plan is.
 Hardly anyone is a real overnight success.
 So be warned that you will have slow days, especially in the beginning.